-Table 13 and Figure 8 show the study results of 30 Thai tourists’ satisfaction after using PMW temple mobile application for touring the PMW temple.
+Figure 8 show the study results of 30 Thai tourists’ satisfaction after using PMW temple mobile application for touring the PMW temple.
 The results found that the mean score of all study topics was 4.21 with all individual scores above 4.